 And PDM is likely correct, with a 75% reliability, that once the Left reaches a comfortable failsafe point, they will be able to remove the velvet glove and replace it with the iron fist.
 I wrote several articles in the early Obama years about how life will change once socialism, fascism, Marxism, call it what you may, gets into their comfort zone.

-It’s part of their playbook, which means that Ben Shapiro’s argument and defense that conservatives can still work toward Cruz in 2o24 if Hillary wins, isn’t really possible…unless it won’t make a difference.
-Nor will his kind necessary be allowed to hang around if they kick up too much of a dust.
-After the 1918 Bolshevik Revolution in 1918, the civil war went on in Russian for four long years.
+It’s part of their playbook, which means that Ben Shapiro’s argument and defense that conservatives can still work toward Cruz in 2024 if Hillary wins, isn’t really possible…unless it won’t make a difference.
+Nor will his kind necessarily be allowed to hang around if they kick up too much of a dust.
+After the 1918 Bolshevik Revolution, the civil war went on in Russian for four long years.
 But by 1919 all the intellectuals who had helped position the Bolsheviks for their takeover had been shuttled into cattle cars and shipped to the new gulag in Siberia…the fate of almost all useful idiots of the Left.
 You see, we old timers have a memory of these things, while Ben’s generation, not so much.

 I even have friends over 60, who are full on board with Trump, but still cannot allow themselves to believe that such a collapse into tyranny could occur, to “think the unthinkable” about a complete razing of American culture and institutions, even as they’ve watched it plucked like a goose, feather-by-feather, for over 20 years now.
 Ronald Reagan could never have convinced himself to see “communists” in the eyes of members of Congress when he gave a State of the Union address, yet they were there, we now know.
 GW Bush could never see in Congressmen a worse evil and threat to America than the one he was fighting in the Middle East.
 Reid and Pelosi were just harmless liberals, only Barack Obama has proved him wrong, possibly fatally, and 2017 may well be our last chance to rectify these miscalculations.

-And I have yet to see a millennial who has considered this other hand.
+And I have yet to find a millennial who has considered this other hand.

 Again, let a jury decide.
 But first, submit this final point to the jury: